-When Sebastian Bach opens his mouth, one of two things happens: Either a flood of high-pitched melodies pour out to accompany one of his uncompromisingly multifaceted metal tunes, new or old; or else he says something that inevitably makes someone angry.
+When Sebastian Bach opens his mouth, one of two things happens: Either a flood of high-pitched melodies pour out to accompany one of his uncompromisingly multifaceted metal tunes; or he says something that inevitably makes someone angry.

 Eighteen years after Bach left Skid Row due to musical and personal differences, not being able to reunite and reignite the band's engine is still a thorn in his side.
 Not only is the band, which has featured vocalist Johnny Solinger for the last 14 years, uninterested in celebrating its beginnings, but the members are determined not to work with Bach onstage, for a boxed set or on a collection of previously unreleased material.